kamathsblog/kamathsblog/clekkfqjh000409i874hm89a1.md

 ## Final thoughts

 After trying all three, I had to choose one controller to use with my robot.
 They all worked quite well and were very similar to each other in performance.
-The choice got more difficult after I discarded the Sixaxis controller straightaway.
-From the remaining two, I finally chose the PS4 controller - mainly because there are a few things that I want to implement in the joystick\_drivers package - a function to read the trackpad and its buttons, and a way to set feedback like rumble and LED control.
+I finally chose the PS4 controller - mainly because there are a few things that I want to implement in the joystick\_drivers package - a function to read the trackpad and its buttons, and a way to set feedback like rumble and LED control.
 I also have an accessory for the PS4 controller that lets me attach a phone to it, which makes it quite easy to capture videos.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1677358507029/888f06e1-01bc-4303-9472-7484e32ca9ee.jpeg align="center")